 - Assuming the size of your entity for payment purposes without knowing for certain what amount you should pay

 Because there are so many ways you could make a mistake with maintaining the fees associated with holding a patent for the long term, many inventors and businesses rely on a patent attorney or outside firm to handle the payments.
 This is especially true for those who hold multiple patents or patents in more than one country.
 Not every patent attorney firm will take on this responsibility, but many will.
 This gives you the peace of mind of knowing the ongoing maintenance is handled and documented accordingly.

 Frequently Asked Questions

->

-> You can pay for multiple patent fees at once through the USPTO website.
-The site allows you to pay for as many as maintenance fees on separate patents at one time.
+You can pay for multiple patent fees at once through the USPTO website.
+The site allows you to pay for as many as maintenance fees on separate patents as you need to at one time.

->

-> In most cases, the payment will be updated in your account within an hour.
+In most cases, the payment will be updated in your account within an hour.
 However, the length of time it takes for the USPTO to update your account can differ depending on how many patent fees you pay at one time.
 Further, it is always a good idea to pay the maintenance fees well in advance of the final cut-off date at the end of the six-month grace period if something goes wrong.

->

-> If you need help with your patent maintenance fees, feel free to post your questions or concerns on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
-The attorneys on UpCounsel come from upstanding backgrounds and educational institutions, such as Harvard Law and Yale Law.
-Many hold an average of 14 years of legal experience, including work on behalf of companies like Twilio, Google, and Stripe.
+If you need help with patent maintenance fees, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.